zalando/PGObserver/README.md

 Setup
 -----

- * Right now the gathered data needs to be on the same machine as the java gatherer
  * Create schema from sql/schema.sql in localhost:5432/dbmonitor from where gatherer will be running
- * Copy frontend/default_config.conf to home folder ~/.pgobserver.conf
+ * Copy pgobserver.conf to home folder ~/.pgobserver.conf
+ * Configure .pgobserver.conf to match your system setup
+ * Create an unprivileged PostgreSQL user on the database you want to monitor
- * Edit monitor_data.hosts table to include the databases you want to monitor
+ * Add entries to monitor_data.hosts table to include the databases you want to monitor
- * Build monitor using maven, should yield one .jar file which you can run using the run.sh script
- * To connect to a database create only an unprivileged user, this user will be able to read all the required data
+ * Build a single jar including dependencies using mvn clean verify assembly:single
+ * Start monitoring with: java -jar target/PGObserver-Gatherer-1.0-SNAPSHOT-jar-with-dependencies.jar
  * For CPU load created the stored procedure from sql/cpuload.sql , this is a plpythonu function

 License